-Policy Action Objective Program Accomplishments Status for Sixth Cycle promote the availability of monies from the Affordable Housing Fund as a funding source for the preservation and rehabilitation of lower-income housing.
-A list of these programs, including sources and funding amounts, will be identified as part of this program and maintained on an ongoing basis. began in 2017 and lease-up of the project-based voucher units was complete in spring 2018.
-Additionally, the project received Veterans Housing and Homelessness Prevention (VHHP) funding through the Department of Housing and Community Development.
+Policy Action Objective Program Accomplishments Status for Sixth Cycle addition, continually promote the availability of monies from the Affordable Housing Fund as a funding source for the preservation and rehabilitation of lower income housing.
+A list of these programs, including sources and funding amounts, will be identified as part of this program and maintained on an ongoing basis.
+Homelessness Prevention (VHHP) funding through the Department of Housing and Community Development.
 4.1.5 The City shall inform and educate owners of affordable units of the State Preservation Notice Law (Government Code Section 65863.10-13), if applicable.
-Pursuant to the law, owners of government-assisted projects cannot terminate subsidy contract, prepay a federally assisted mortgage, or discontinue use restrictions without first providing an exclusive Notice of Opportunity to Submit an Offer to Purchase.
-Owners proposing to sell or otherwise dispose of a property at any time during the 5 years prior to the expiration of restrictions must provide this Notice at least 12 months in advance unless such sale or disposition would result in preserving the restrictions.
-The intent of the law is to give tenants sufficient time to understand and prepare for potential rent increases, as well as to provide local governments and potential Conduct as part of the annual compliance monitoring program required by Program 2.1.4.
+Pursuant to the law, owners of government-assisted projects cannot terminate subsidy contract, prepay a federally assisted mortgage, or discontinue use restrictions without first providing an exclusive Conduct as part of the annual compliance monitoring program required by Program 2.1.4.
 Staff and consultant LDM Associates ("LDM") were able to coordinate meetings and phone calls with property owners of existing units subject to affordable housing covenants or agreements.
 The owners were not interested in extending the existing affordable housing covenants.
 Staff worked with LDM to provide a notice to potentially affected property owners. • 2019 - Newport Harbor I at 1538 Placentia Avenue is in the process of terminating.
-Their sixmonth notice was flagged by HCD.
+Their six-month notice was flagged by HCD.
 The City's new Housing Consultant.
 Priscila Davila & Associates, Inc. and City staff worked to resolve the issue with HCD, without requiring the notices to be resent.
-The final termination document was under review by City Attorney and is anticipated to be complete by March 2021. • 2018 - LDM discovered that 1 of the expiring affordable housing covenants did not provide the state law required noticing to their tenants.
-In May 2017, LDM notified the owner and management of 1544 Placentia Avenue and as a result, the expiration date of the affordability covenant was extended into 2018 to meet state law noticing requirements.
-In 2018 the following covenants for affordable housing expired and Modify The policy action was unsuccessful at encouraging property owner to maintain the affordable housing on their property during the 5 th Cycle planning period.
+The final termination document was under review by City Attorney and is anticipated to be complete by March 2021.
+Modify The policy action was unsuccessful at encouraging property owner to maintain the affordable housing on their property during the 5 th Cycle planning period.
 Consequently, the policy should be modified to incentivize property owner maintain the affordability of the units on their property.